sumac-theme/SUMACTumblrTheme/ReadME.md

 1. Share Popover - Individual posts may optionally include a share button and popover for quick access to share to Facebook, Pinterest, and Twitter.
 1. Custom Fonts - View the theme in non-standard fonts thanks to Google font support.

-## Known Issues

-1. The expand/retract navigation bar buttons do not necessarily align depending on navigation bar size and screen size.
-1. To dismiss a share popover, the share button must be tapped again.
-Ideally, the popover would dismiss whenever you click outside of the bounds of the popover.
-Note: This should not cause the popover to dismiss when you click *inside* of the bounds of the popover, and it's better to keep this known issue behavior than to introduce dismissal when clicking inside of the popover.

 ## Preview

 There is a preview of this theme available at [https://testing-theme-for-sumac.tumblr.com/](https://testing-theme-for-sumac.tumblr.com/).